How to reply to both positive and negative reviews

 This lesson covers best practices for responding to the reviews customers leave for your business online.
-If you want to reply to your reviews on Google, you can do so as part of your free Google My Business account once you’ve claimed your Business Profile.
+If you want to reply to your reviews on Google, you can do so once you’ve claimed your Business Profile.

 Engage with your customers to build loyalty.

 As a business, you probably read online reviews to keep up with how customers are perceiving your business.
 You’ll also want to respond to some of them, both positive and negative.

 According to consumers, businesses that respond to reviews are seen as 1.7X more trustworthy than businesses who don't (76% vs. 46%)1.
 Not only does responding to reviews support trust-building, it also gives you an opportunity to humanize your business, show customers you care, and demonstrates professionalism.